St Pancras railway station: Early services

 St Pancras was built during a period of expansion for the MR, as the major routes to Manchester, Nottingham, Sheffield and Carlisle opened during this time.
-By 1902, there were 150 trains arriving and leaving the station daily, though this figure was far less than Waterloo or Liverpool Street.
+By 1902, there were 150 trains arriving and leaving the station daily, though this was far less than at Waterloo or Liverpool Street.
 As well as Midland services, the Great Eastern Railway (GER) used St Pancras as a "West End" terminus for trains to Great Yarmouth, Norwich, Lowestoft between 1870 and 1917.
 At the turn of the 20th century, St Pancras had a faster service to Cambridge than from King's Cross, at 71 minutes.
 GER services were suspended because of World War I and never resumed.

 The London, Tilbury and Southend Railway (LTSR) began boat train services from St Pancras from 9 July 1894, following the opening of the Tottenham and Forest Gate Railway.
 The trains ran from St Pancras to Tilbury via South Tottenham and Barking.
 Tilbury Docks then provided a connection to Australia and Scandinavia.
 The following year, the LTSR began a service from St Pancras to Southend Central.
 Boat trains continued to run from St Pancras until 1963, after which they were moved to Liverpool Street and Fenchurch Street.